CAAPIM/Xamarin-MAS-Foundation/README.md

 - Securely access protected APIs that are configured with OAuth 2.0

 The SDK contains:
 - MASFoundation framework for iOS and Android with the above features
 - A sample app so you can test basic authentication flows with a CA Mobile API Gateway (MAG)
-- Steps to add MASFoundation to an existing app
+- iOS and Android Guides with get started and methods
-- API reference documentation
+- API Reference documentation
-    **Note**: Although the Xamarin API Reference Guide exposes all of the Mobile SDK APIs, only the MASFoundation features noted above are supported in this release.

 ::: alert info
 **Note**:  You'll need your own UI framework for a fit and finished app.